 As mentioned before, today’s date is just another day in Italy and is associated with the goddess of fertility.
-No bad omens or strange black cat sightings, the only think you run into is a few ATAF bus strikes locally [they enjoy Friday transport strikes].
-But the 17th on the other hand?
+No bad omens or strange black cat sightings, the only thing you run into is a few ATAF bus strikes locally [they enjoy Friday transport strikes], but the 17th on the other hand?
 Damn this number to the gallows!
 There are a few disputed reasons for its unluckyness, the date itself was the day Philip the Fair gave the order to kill the Templars.
 Also it all has to do with how it is written, both in Roman numerals (when the Roman numeral for 17 XVII is rearranged, it spells the word VIXI, a phrase found on tombstones.
 It means “he lived” and will tempt death) and the way it looks itself, it does slightly resemble the popular childhood game, hangman.
 It’s rumored that some hotels don’t have a 17th level, which would surprise me not for the superstition itself, but for the fact that any hotel in Italy actually has 17 floors.

 2. Think that baby is cute?
 If you compliment him/her you could be giving the il malocchio, the evil eye.

-This is a new one for me, I had no idea that you were supposed to put a il corno (good luck charm shaped like a hot pepper or horn and traditionally made of coral) on a baby, or anyone, and keep in mind that complimenting that beautiful little human is likened to a curse.
+This is a new one for me, I had no idea that you were supposed to put a il corno (good luck charm shaped like a hot pepper or horn and traditionally made of coral) on a baby, or anyone, all while keeping in mind that complimenting a beautiful little human is likened to a curse.
 Seriously people?
 If this happens to you and no horn is in sight, don’t fear!
 All you need to do is create a horn sign with your hand, like you’re at an American football game and the baby will be just fine.
-Keep in mind that all of those nonni (grandparents) fawning over your child are actually cursing them [kidding] so embrace the few that just tell you your child needs a warmer jacket ;-).
+Keep in mind that all of those nonni (grandparents) fawning over your child are actually cursing them [kidding] so embrace the few that just tell you your child needs a warmer jacket.
 After reading this you are now certain to spot many of these little red horns on hairy chests and tourist shops, there is a lot of evil eye going on in this country and can be reasoned for any ‘bad’ thing happening to you.